About our school clubs.

 Reader's Rally Club

 The Reader’s Rally Club is open to fourth and fifth grade students.
-We will meet on Friday mornings at 7:40, starting September 23, to read and discuss book nominees for the year.
+We will meet on Friday mornings at 7:40, starting September 29, to read and discuss book nominees for the year.
 Each club member will read at least ten books from the Gwinnett County Reader’s Rally list.
 The books are available in the media center, the public library, or local bookstores.
-Ten members of the school club will be selected for the Gwinnett County Reader’s Rally Team based on the total number of books read, success in a local school reading quiz bowl, and commitment to the team.
+Up to ten members of the school club will be selected to represent Harmony Elementary at the Gwinnett County Reader’s Competition based on the total number of books read, success in a local school reading quiz bowl, and commitment to the team.

 Faculty Advisors: Tina Lee, Sarah Wileman